Syndica/sig/docs/benchmarks.md

 ![example_benchmark_viz](imgs/bench_eg.png)
 - each point on y-axis=0 is a runtime
 - the point on y-axis=1 is the mean with the bar surrounding it being the standard deviation

+# tracking benchmarks overtime

+two main scripts are used
+- `scripts/collect_benchmarks.sh` is periodically called using a cron job to run the benchmarks on new git commits
+- `scripts/benchmark_server.py` is run as a server to visualize the results over time